zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/docker/_index.md

 ---
 title: Learn how to use Docker

-description: Learn how to use Docker for single and multi-architecture use
+description: Build, share, and run for multi-architecture use cases.

-minutes_to_complete: 20
+minutes_to_complete: 30

-who_is_this_for: Learning path for single and multi-architecture Docker commands.
+who_is_this_for: Software developers who want to learn about Docker for the Arm architecture.

 learning_objectives:
-    -  Run Docker build to build and run a container image on any computer supporting Docker
-    -  Use Docker buildx for multi-architecture image builds
+    -  Build, run, and share Docker images
-    -  Install binfmt on Linux to add multi-architecture support for buildx
+    -  Perform multi-architecture builds using Docker buildx
-    -  Perform a remote docker build on an Arm server
+    -  Use a remote server to build a Docker image for the Arm architecture
-    -  Utilize Docker manifest for multi-architecture builds
+    -  Use Docker manifest for multi-architecture builds

 prerequisites:
+    - A computer with Docker installed.
+This can be Windows, macOS, or Linux.
+Any architecture can be used.
-    - Docker is installed on the machines being used.
-For information about the installation refer to [Installing Docker](/install-tools/docker/)
+    - An Arm server running Linux with Docker installed.
+For information about installation refer to [Installing Docker](/install-tools/docker/).

 author_primary: Jason Andrews